patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 **Initial values:**
 - `initialFilters` object with default filter values (if the filter param allows multiple values, pass an array)
-- optional `searchParams` object for managing URL-based filter state
+- Optional `searchParams` object for managing URL-based filter state
-- optional `setSearchParams` function to update the URL when filters are modified
+- Optional `setSearchParams` function to update the URL when filters are modified

 The `useDataViewFilters` hook works well with the React Router library to support URL-based filtering.
-Alternatively, you can manage filter state in the URL using `URLSearchParams` and `window.history.pushState` APIs, or other routing libraries.
+Alternatively, you can manage the filter state in the URL using `URLSearchParams` and `window.history.pushState` APIs, or other routing libraries.
 If no URL parameters are provided, the filter state is managed internally.

 **Return values:**
 - `filters` object representing the current filter values